 You’ll boost your knowledge and understanding of homeopathy whilst gaining all the skills, training and education you need to become a practising homeopath.

 You’ll study homeopathic philosophy and develop an understanding of the different approach to healing that homeopathy represents.
 You’ll also study the basics of human anatomy and physiology to enable a full understanding of the conditions that affect the individual, and how homeopathy works to counteract them.

 Your fellow online students and our CHE staff will offer you continued motivation and encouragement throughout the course, supporting your learning and creating an empowering learning environment.

-You’ll also start working with real patients during your second year, allowing you to put your training into practice at our online clinic.
+You’ll also start working with real patients during your second year, allowing you to put your training into practice.

-During your third year will you’ll begin to build your own practice outside the school whilst under supervision.
+During your third year will you’ll begin to build your own practice whilst under supervision.
 By the time you’ve finished your fourth and final year you’ll have everything you need to begin your journey as a qualified homeopath.

 Course Structure & Syllabus

 Detailed information on each module can be found below.